dimensionalpocket/3d-client-three/README.md

 ### `client.feed('camera', cameraId)`

 Sets the current camera.
-If you add multiple cameras, you can use this command to switch between them.
+If you have multiple cameras, you can use this command to switch between them.

 ### `client.feed('scene', sceneId)`